5 min readDec 27, 2023

 Craft

-Projects must meet high standards of craft and execution at all stages of the design process in both hand and computer rendering skills.
-Poor craft will affect project grades.
+Because you are seniors, projects must meet the highest standards of craft and execution at all stages of the design process in both hand and computer rendering skills.
+Poor or hurried craft will affect project grades.

 Critique